seapagan/py-maker/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/pyproject-maker)
 ![PyPI - Downloads](https://img.shields.io/pypi/dw/pyproject-maker?logo=pypi)

-This is a command line tool to help you create new Python projects.
-It will create a new directory for your project, initialise a git repository, create a virtual environment, and install some basic dependencies.
+A fully customizable Python application to bootstrap Poetry-based boilerplate for you to start developing your Python applications quicker!
+Includes linting and Pytest libraries.

-More functionality will be added very shortly and the code will be refactored and cleaned up.
+It will create a new directory for your project (or use the current directory), initialise a git repository, create a virtual environment, and install some basic dependencies for Testing, Linting and more.

 - [Installation](#installation)
 - [Documentation](#documentation)